s-20/unnamed/CharacterCreation.md

 ### Details

-Details represent little things - personal quirks or affectations, bits of minor background, and other stuff that fills in the cracks and makes a character more complete.
+Details represent little things; personal quirks or affectations, bits of minor background, and other stuff that fills in the cracks and makes a character more complete.
 You can have as many as you‘d like to start with, but it‘s better to take a couple and then fill in more as the game goes on.
 Details can sometimes provide [Synergy](Synergy.md).

 Check the [Details](Detais.md) page for more… er… details.